sang-ng/DictionaryMaker/README.md

 # Dictionary Maker

 An app for learning English.
+The user can
+- add vocabulary
-The user can add vocabulary, sort it into categories and use flash cards to learn the words.
+- sort it into categories
+- use flash cards to learn the words
+- view the total number of words learned

 ### Screenshots